 The Best Foods for the Cancer Diet

 Cartilage, raw bones (avoid smoked or cooked bones that can splinter), healthy fats such as oily fish, and internal organs are great additions to the cancer diet for dogs and cats.
-Many pet owners also add fruits such as apple and pear slices to their dog’s meals, which are great sources of fiber but high in sugar, so try to feed them as a treat or in moderation if you want to give them some tasty fruits.b
+Many pet owners also add fruits such as apple and pear slices to daily meals, which are great sources of fiber but high in sugar.
+Try feeding fruits as treats and always in moderation.

-The pet cancer diet is an affordable way to support the body and boost the immune system for pets in recovery and those living with cancer.
+The dog cancer diet is an affordable way to support the body and boost the immune system of pets living with cancer.
 It is also a delicious alternative to kibble!
-For dogs and cats having an off day, the aroma of chicken livers or a hearty broth will instantly perk them up.
+If your pet has an off day, the aroma of chicken livers or a hearty broth will instantly perk them up.
 Be sure to add supplements, such as full-spectrum CBD for pets, to maximize the nutritional benefits.